What is a Performance Budget? Definition, Example, Advantage, and Limitation

 Therefore, with performance budgets, companies can structure their efforts towards something more concrete, since they have a clear-cut idea regarding the objectives they need to achieve.

-See also What is a Master Budget?
-Steps in Preparation, Advantages, and Limitation
+See also What is a Budget Control?
+Concept, Purpose, and Importance

 For example, if the sales department has a performance budget of increasing sales by 30%, they would work towards this aim.